At a glance

 3. PEN (Parents Education Network)

-Every year PEN holds a daylong event for families and professionals called EdRev (Education Revolution).
+Every year, PEN holds a daylong event for families and professionals called EdRev (Education Revolution).
 The goal of the event is to provide information, resources and a sense of community.
-PEN has affiliates in Phoenix, Silicon Valley and Sacramento.

 You can also ask a school counselor about support groups in your area.
 Due to privacy rules, school staff can’t give you the names of other parents whose kids have issues similar to your child’s.
 But the school can give you contact information for local groups or let other parents know you’d like to start a support group.